Wallelign Mekonnen: Death and legacy

-At the end of the Ethiopian Civil War the rebel Ethiopian People’s Revolutionary Democratic Front named its Wollo offensive Operation Wallelign in honour of the fallen activist.
+At the end of the Ethiopian Civil War the rebel Ethiopian People’s Revolutionary Democratic Front (EPRDF) named its Wollo offensive Operation Wallelign in honour of the fallen activist.
 Wallelign's views are embedded in the current Constitution of the Federal Democratic Republic of Ethiopia which recognizes the unconditional right of "every Nation, Nationality and People in Ethiopia... to self-determination, including the right to secession".
 The ongoing debate on this constitution bears witness of how controversial his views remain.